 To use the stethoscope, listen with the eartips facing away from you.
 The headset will be pre angled to direct the sound into the ear canal.
 With an MDF Instruments® stethoscope, you can tighten or loosen the headset for a more comfortable fit.
 Place the chestpiece on your stomach where you think the baby is located.
 Make sure the green indicator dot on the stem of the chestpiece is facing the side of the chestpiece that you are using and is against your stomach.

 Don’t panic if you don’t hear anything or you hear lots of things.
 Remember this is only one method of listening to a heartbeat that is safe to try at home, but it’s not always guaranteed depending on the baby’s position or developmental stage in pregnancy.
 Placenta placement may also impact your ability to position the stethoscope close enough to your baby’s heart.

-Hearing your baby’s heartbeat is a great way to connect with your baby but remember that your OB-GYN is the pro.
+Hearing your baby’s heartbeat is a great way for you and family members to connect with your baby, but remember that your OB-GYN is the pro.
 Leave any diagnosis to them and ask for their advice on any doubts you may have or other recommendations to connect with your new baby.

 SHOP AFFORDABLE STETHOSCOPES